Equal Opportunity/Affirmative Action

 In order to maintain its policy of equal opportunity, Boston University will continue to take active measures to ensure that personnel actions (such as recruitment, testing, selection, placement, training programs, promotions, transfers, layoffs, recalls, terminations, and disciplinary actions), educational programs, tuition remission, financial assistance, social and recreational programs, employee benefits, and compensation are fairly and equitably applied in conformity with all applicable state and federal laws.

-The coordination and implementation of this policy at Boston University is the responsibility of the Executive Director of Personnel and Affirmative Action.
+The coordination and implementation of this policy at Boston University is the responsibility of the Executive Director of Equal Opportunity and University Title IX Coordinator, Kim Randall.
 To carry out this responsibility, a reporting and monitoring procedure has been instituted to measure progress in attainment of stated affirmative action goals and objectives by all units and departments.
-Reports are available upon request in the Office of Human Resources.
+Reports are available upon request in the Equal Opportunity Office.
 Equal employment opportunity and affirmative action are not only legal, moral, social, and economic necessities, they are principles underlying the founding and continuing operation of this University.
 I am personally committed to these principles, as are the Board of Trustees, as a corporate group and as individuals.
 It is expected that every employee of Boston University will share this commitment and cooperate fully in assisting the University to meet its equal opportunity and affirmative action objectives.